Romania: Bucharest practicalities (2001-2002)

 within thirty minutes walk of your hotel.
 Expect to walk a lot.

+for historical reasons.]
 The Metrou (subway) is

 cheap (about US$1.25 for a ten-trip